Home > Frosting > Cranberry Frosting

 2. Strain the cranberries – This is only required if you don’t want chunks of cranberry in your frosting.

-3. Beat the vanilla, salt, butter, and cream cheese until smooth – Make sure the butter and cream cheese are at room temperature so they mix easier!
-Use a hand held mixer and and beat until the mix is creamy and smooth.
+3. Beat the vanilla, salt, butter, and cream cheese until smooth – Make sure the butter and cream cheese are at room temperature so they mix more easily!

 4. Add the powdered sugar in increments – To avoid a powdered sugar mess!
 Sift the powdered sugar into the butter mix – in increments – and beat after each addition until the frosting is light, thick, and creamy.